Most use cases require some simple CRUD operations. And that was true even for a new API we built that is now used by one of our user-facing products.

 }

 We can see that we wrap all of the fields that could be updated by another Option<> .
-The goal here is to check whether a field is set or not.
+The goal here is to check whether a field is set.
 To make things more explicit than having another Option<> .
 I went with the following approach

 #[derive(Builder, Debug, Clone)]